astronomer/docs/astro/connect-external-services.md

 4. Accept the transit gateway peering attachment request from your network.
 See [Accept or reject a peering attachment request](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html#tgw-peering-accept-reject).
 5. Create a static route from your CIDR block to the transit gateway.
 See [Add a route to the transit gateway route table](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-peering.html#tgw-peering-add-route).
 6. Contact [Astronomer support](https://support.astronomer.io) to confirm that you have created the static route.
 Astronomer support will update the Astro VPC routing table to send traffic from your CIDR block through the transit gateway.
 7. Optional.
-Complete the steps for each Astro cluster that you want to connect to your transit gateway.
+Repeat the steps for each Astro cluster that you want to connect to your transit gateway.

 ## AWS IAM roles